 High levels of progesterone.
 If your test shows higher-than-normal levels of progesterone, it could be due to:

 - A growth that causes symptoms of pregnancy (molar pregnancy)

 - A disorder affecting your adrenal glands

 Progesterone within normal levels.
 Progesterone levels in a certain range can signal that you have ovulated.
 The test should be done either 18 to 24 days after the first day of your period or 7 days before your next expected period.

 If your doctor orders a progesterone test, you might also get:

 - Other blood tests to check on your ability to get pregnant

 - Home urine tests that look at progesterone byproducts as an indicator of ovulation

 - An ultrasound to measure the thickness of the lining of your uterus

-- A specific blood test, if you’re already pregnant, to figure out if there are problems with the pregnancy.
+- A specific blood test, if you’re pregnant, to find out whether there are problems with the pregnancy